dirakx1/application/devops/README.md

 ## CI/CD
-* We are going to use circleCI.
+* We are going to use circleCI. (documented on devops/circleci)

 ````